What is a Net Promoter Score (NPS) Calculator?

-Irrespective of how big or small a business is or which sector the business is in, customer satisfaction and loyalty are always important.
-Acknowledgment from a customer is what everyone’s looking for, isn’t it?
+Irrespective of how big or small a business is or which sector the company is in, customer satisfaction and loyalty are important for your business growth.
+It is an acknowledgment from a customer that you are serving them well.

-How does the Net Promoter Score (NPS) Calculation Formula work?
+How does the Net Promoter Score Calculator work?

-To start with your the customers or consumers are asked to rate their chances to recommend an organization or a business to their family, friends or colleagues on a 0-10 point scale.
+Customers are asked to rate their chances to recommend an organization or a business to their family, friends, or colleagues on a 0-10 point scale.
 The customer has to choose one number between 0-10 (where 0 is the lowest and 10 being the highest)

-Based on the number chosen on the scale the customer is then classified as Detractors, Passives, and Promoters.
+Based on the number chosen on the scale, the customer is classified as Detractors, Passives, and Promoters.

-0-6 are Detractors (least likely to recommend your brand, in fact, might spread a negative word of mouth)
+0-6 – Detractors (least likely to recommend your brand, might spread a negative word of mouth)

-7-8 are Passives (May or may not recommend your brand, may even sway away to your competitors)
+7-8 – Passives (May or may not recommend your brand, may even sway away to your competitors)

-9-10 are Promoters (Loyal!
-They will absolutely recommend your brand)
+9-10 – Promoters (Loyal customers!
+They will recommend your brand for sure)

 Net Promoter Score Calculation Formula